anthonychu00/Cup-Boy/README.md

 # Usage

 Run the .exe file.
 All necessary .dll files are included.
 If the program doesn't work, check if you have the dependencies for SDL and OpenGL.
+Only games that run on MBC0, MBC1, and MBC3 are supported right now, so make sure your ROM is one of those MBC types.

 # Controls